Be a Dig Hero

 call before you dig flag marker color meaning

-What Happens After I Call 811?
+What Happens After I Contact 811?

 1. Operators with underground utility lines near your planned excavation are notified by Texas 811.
 This includes natural gas and power utilities, communications companies, cities and towns.